Janchorizo/jancho-heatmap-panel/README.md

 * Colors to be used for data visualization

 * Color to be used for SVG elements without data

+* Legend for displaying the alias, value and color for each metric

 ### DataProcessing tab
 ![Data Processing Editor Tab](/img/dataProcessingEditorTab.png) Refered to the the manipulation of incomming data, it is possible